ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned reviewing loop patterns and common pitfalls.
 - Learned range() with start/stop/step arguments.
 - Learned list length and updating values by index.
+- Learned appending and popping values from a list.